-Police: 5 juveniles escape Louisiana jail; 1 captured
+Police: 5 juveniles escape Louisiana jail; 4 captured

 BATON ROUGE, La.
 (AP) — Five juveniles overpowered two guards at a detention center in Louisiana and escaped late Thursday, with four of the inmates taking off in a vehicle, police said.

 The inmates escaped from juvenile detention center in Baton Rouge, police Sgt.
 L’Jean McKneely told news outlets.

-Four drove off in a light gold- or tan-colored Toyota pickup truck with the license plate X314899, McKneely said.
+Four drove off in a pickup truck and the fifth inmate ran, he said.

-The fifth inmate ran away and was later captured, news outlets reported.
-The four in the pickup truck were still unaccounted for as of early Friday.
+The inmate who ran was captured first, according to news outlets.
+Three of the four who left in the vehicle were found later, and the pickup truck was recovered.
+As of 5 a.m. local time, the last escaped inmate had not been caught.

 The guards suffered injuries not considered to be life-threatening.

-Two of the juveniles were wearing all orange, two were wearing all brown and one was wearing all black, McKneely said.
-It was unclear what color the recaptured inmate had been wearing.
+When the inmates escaped, two of the juveniles were wearing all orange, two were wearing all brown and one was wearing all black, McKneely said.
+It was unclear what color the inmate still at large was wearing.